rosen-bridge/operation/docs/guard/setup.md

 You have two deployment options depending on where your Observability Stack (Grafana, Prometheus and Loki) is located:

 ### Mode 1: Single-Server Deployment (Same Machine)
-If you intend to host both this Guard service and the Observability Stack on the **same machine**, the agents here will connect directly to the external networks created by the Observability Stack.
+If you intend to host both this Guard service and the Observability Stack on the **same machine**, the agents here will connect directly to the Observability Stack.
 * Ensure you set `IS_SAME_HOST=true` in your `.env` file (this is the default).
 * **Requirement:** You MUST deploy the Observability Stack first.
 If you try to run this service with monitoring profiles enabled before the Observability Stack is up, you will get a "network not found" error.
 Please follow the [Monitoring Setup Guide](../monitoring/setup.md) to bring up the Observability Stack before proceeding.

 ### Mode 2: Multi-Server Deployment (Different Machines)
-If your Observability Stack is already deployed on a **different machine**, the agents will push data remotely over HTTP and do not need to share local Docker networks.
+If your Observability Stack is already deployed on a **different machine**, you just need to replace the URL and Basic Auth values with the correct ones in the `.env.monitoring` and `.env.logger` files (these files are explained below).
-* Ensure you set `IS_SAME_HOST=false` in your `.env` file.
-Also, pay attention that you must set the Loki & Prometheus URLs to your remote machine's addresses in the env files.
+If you have not deployed it yet and intend to deploy the Observability Stack on a separate machine, you can follow the [Monitoring Setup Guide](../monitoring/setup.md) to do so.

----
+* In this case, ensure you set `IS_SAME_HOST=false` in the `.env` file of your Guard server.

 The monitoring agents stack (Alloy, Node Exporter, cAdvisor, and Prometheus Agent) is defined in `docker-compose.override.yaml` and will be automatically applied alongside the main `docker-compose.yaml` file.
 To activate the monitoring agents, you must set the `COMPOSE_PROFILES` variable in your `.env` file.
 You can set it to `logger` (to manage Guard logs), `monitoring` (to monitor the machine and container metrics), or both separated by a comma (e.g., `COMPOSE_PROFILES=logger,monitoring`).
 If left empty, no monitoring agents will start.